The new digital product passport: we make sustainability visible

 The key points

-• The digital product passport will be mandatory for many products in the EU, including textiles, by 2027.
+The digital product passport is expected to become mandatory for many product categories in the EU by 2027 – likely including textiles.

-• The DPP provides standardised information on origin, material quality, production conditions, etc. available directly on the product page or by means of a 2D code on the label.
+The DPP provides standardised information on origin, material quality, production conditions and other sustainability‑related aspects, accessible directly on the product page or via a 2D code on the label.

-• Although CALIDA is a Swiss brand and therefore not part of the EU, we will introduce the DPP before 2027.
-Thanks to the French AGEC Act, you can already find information on the sustainability of our underwear on our French product pages.
+Although CALIDA is a Swiss brand and therefore not part of the EU, we are planning to introduce the DPP gradually before 2027.
+Thanks to the French AGEC Act, you can already find detailed sustainability information on our French product pages today.

 How the digital product passport (DPP) works